 Five winter parking bans can be declared to support snow clearing operations in Winnipeg.

 Annual Snow Route Parking Ban

 The Annual Snow Route Parking Ban is in effect from December 1 up to March 1.
 Vehicles may not be parked between 2 a.m. and 7 a.m. during the parking ban.
-Enforcement of the restriction ends at 7:01 a.m. the day preceding March 1.
+Enforcement ends at 7 a.m. on the last day of February.

 Snow routes are clearly marked with signs like this:

-Vehicles parked in violation of the annual snow route parking ban will receive a $100 ticket ($75 if paid early), and may be towed to the towing company’s compound.
+Vehicles parked in violation of the annual snow route parking ban may receive a $100 ticket ($75 if paid early), and may be towed to the towing company’s compound.

 Find out whether a property is on a snow route by using the interactive snow route map

 Extended Snow Route Parking Ban